Rohit1999-dev/React_BlogApp/README.md

 ## Description

-This project is combination of backend with mongodb database & frontend of React js.
+This project is combination of backend express js with mongodb database & frontend of React js.

-Basically we are adding opinion/blog by form page submission.
+Basically we are adding opinion/blog by form page submission after login on this sites.

 Feature are: -